FocaAI/FocaAI-chrome-extension/README.md

 To do that, you should follow the steps below:

 1. Open the Extension Management page by navigating to `chrome://extensions`.
-   - The Extension Management page can also be opened by clicking on the Chrome menu, hovering over `More Tools` then selecting `Extensions`.
+   - The Extension Management page can also be opened by clicking on the Chrome menu, hovering over `More Tools` then select `Extensions`.
-2. Enable Developer Mode by clicking the toggle switch next to Developer mode.
+2. Enable Developer Mode by clicking the toggle switch next to Developer Mode.
 3. Click the `Load unpacked` button and select the extension directory.
 4. The extension will be loaded into your browser.
 5. You can see the extension in the toolbar.